 This makes Jim Crow look like Jim Eagle.

-This is gigantic.
+I mean, this is gigantic.

-what they're trying to do.
+What they're trying to do.

-What we're seeing in Georgia right now and in other states around the country in those 361 restrictive laws that have been imposed is beyond a rainstorm, it is a tsunami threatening democracy.
+What we're seeing in Georgia right now and in other states around the country in those 361 restrictive laws that have been imposed is beyond a rainstorm, it is a tsunami-threatening democracy.

 Parts of our country are backsliding into the days of Jim Crow.

-This is Jim Cro Crow in new clothes.
+This is Jim Crow in new clothes.

 In other words, there are a lot of election deniers.